'It feels worse than it’s ever been': St. Louis ICU doctor volunteers to help inundated Springfield hospital

 Edwards said they will care for all the patients, but knowing this can be prevented is a tough pill to swallow.

-"It's harder knowing that we are seeing so many deaths that are preventable and that’s hard on them," he adds.
+"It's harder knowing that we are seeing so many deaths that are preventable and that’s hard on them," he added.

 Dr. Miller arrived Sunday and five days out, the exhaustion sinks in.
 She said physically and mentally, it's overwhelming.